GabrielMoreau/winsoft-main/sshfs-win/README.md

 # SSHFS-Win - Connect network drive on an SSH/SFTP server

-SSHFS-Win is a minimal port of SSHFS to Windows.
+SSHFS-Win is a free and open-source minimal port of SSHFS to Windows.
 Under the hood it uses Cygwin for the POSIX environment and WinFsp for the FUSE functionality.
 Once you have installed WinFsp and SSHFS-Win you can map a network drive to a directory on an SSHFS host using Windows Explorer or the net use command.